 Holly awoke in a pool of mud.

-She rose to her feet and brushed gooey silt off her arms, then her belly.
-Ugh.
-She shook her hands and flicked her fingers, ridding them of muck.
+She rose to her feet and brushed gooey silt off both her arms, then her belly.
 Gross.
+She made a face and flicked her fingers, ridding them of muck.
 Whoever spiked my punch is going to pay with their motherfucking—

-Then she stumbled back in shock, both arms shooting behind her, reflexively reaching for a wall to brace against.
-A vast expanse of storm-soaked desert stretched out before her in every direction, dotted by a patchwork of fresh puddles.
+Then she stumbled back in shock.
+Both arms shot behind her, reflexively searching for a wall to brace against.
+A vast expanse of storm-soaked desert stretched before her in every direction, dotted by a patchwork of fresh puddles.
 Off in the distance, austere mountains scored the horizon.

-Her widened eyes darted from puddle to puddles.
-When she realized what was happening, they widened a little further.
+Her eyes darted from puddle to puddle.
+When she realized what was happening, they widened in shock.

 The water…it was disappearing.
 The thirsty ground was drinking it in.

-Her eyes dropped to her feet.
-The puddle directly to her front was shrinking from a six-foot pond into a small, muddy pane.
+She dropped her gaze.
+The puddle to her front was shrinking from a six-foot pond into a small, muddy pane.
 Its rippling surface shone with a giant barbarian, the same one she’d spotted in the bleed between worlds.
-When she took a step back, what she saw in the water made her flinch.
+When she took a step back, what she saw in the water made her shriek.